 Duty of Care risk mitigation is a migraine headache for corporations to manage.
 Why?
 Because travel considerations are as diverse as the travelers themselves: gender, sexual orientation, disabilities, religious observances, etc. Something as simple as having one of your business travelers snap a photo of a government building could get him arrested.
 No joke.

-There are countless risks or threats from seen and unseen sources.
+Once those considerations are accounted for, there remain countless other risks or threats from seen and unseen sources.
 There are obvious risks for auto or aircraft accidents, natural catastrophes or terrorism to contend with.
 But, there are more subtle threats too.
 For example, it might not be wise to send an employee from your Saudi office to Europe during Ramadan where it is not practiced.
 Nor would it be wise to send one of your employees from the LGBTQ community to any of the 70 countries that still consider it a crime.

 To say it’s merely “a challenge” to manage corporate travel risk is an understatement.
 We all know that corporations have the moral and ethical obligation to keep their employees safe when they travel for business.
 But what exactly can be done?
 Where do you start?
 Once you have a risk mitigation program in place, how do you refresh and refine it?

 Rally the Troops